Barfreston, St Nicholas Church

 The third band of carvings draws on signs of the zodiac and the 'labours of the months'.
-Here we find two rams butting heads, a peacock, a pair of manticoras (beasts with human heads), dragons, a griffin, and a hedgehog.
+Here we find two rams butting heads, a peacock, a pair of manticores (beasts with human heads), dragons, a gryphon, and a hedgehog.

 Around the eaves are a wonderful collection of carved heads, of the type normally (but erroneously) called gargoyles.
 These are both human and animal in form, and bear comparison with the justly famous carvings at Kilpeck, in Herefordshire.
 These carved heads may represent Christianised versions of earlier pagan tree gods and fertility symbols.